vmware-archive/pcf-pipelines/install-pcf/aws/README.md

 # Prepare AWS for PCF install
 ## Concourse pipeline

+## Notes:
+This pipeline is currently compatible with a 1.9 PCF

 ## Prerequisites

 Before start kicking off the pipeline, there are a few parameters need to be set.
-Here is a sample parameters file [sample_file](params.yml.sample)
+Here is a sample parameters file [sample_file](params.yml)

 * An admin account to provision AWS resources (Networks, Load Balancers ... )